-Another very well known technique which is taught by Dr.Weil (Source) is the 478 technique.
+Another very well known technique that is taught by Dr.Weil (Source) is the 478 technique.
 In contrast to an equal inhale and exhale rhythm this technique focuses on long hold and exhale periods.
 The pattern is a 4 quiet second inhale through your nose, a holding time of 7 seconds and a noisy exhale through your mouth.
 This was actually the first pattern I tried and for a beginner, I found these long periods rather difficult.
-So when you are new to breathe control I recommend to start with simple equal breathing and shorter inhale, exhale cycles to get used to it.
+So when you are new to breathe control I recommend starting with simple equal breathing and shorter inhale, exhale cycles to get used to it.
 To practice that I found especially at the beginning a guiding App that doesn’t disturb my daily business would be very helpful, so I wrote one.

 Tools to practice breathing

-There are many mobile Apps available to help you practice your breathing and reminding you throughout the day.
+There are many mobile apps available to help you practice your breathing and reminding you throughout the day.
 I found these Apps more distracting than helpful because every time a reminder comes up you pick up your phone, breathe and while you already have your mobile quickly check the news or social media.
 This interrupts a focused study so I decided to write a non-intrusive App myself which sits in the menu bar of my Mac.
 This helps me to study, read, or work and practice my breathing at the same time.
 Take a look at the following screenshot.

 This simple breath trainer is an unobtrusive reminder to control your breathing and teaches you the right techniques on a daily basis.